 - Investigate an older adult driving refresher course, which will not just offer helpful suggestions specific to elderly drivers, but commonly also provides a lower rate on auto insurance when completed.

-Keep in mind as well that there’s always an additional solution to preserve independence and freedom: partnering with Grace Home Care, providers of Topeka elderly care and the surrounding area, for safe, reliable, transportation services.
-Our highly skilled caregivers are available in accordance with each senior’s preferred destinations and routines, whether that involves religious services each weekend, Tuesday afternoon hair appointments, weekly lunch dates with friends, or even an extended vacation.
+Keep in mind as well that there’s always an additional solution to preserve independence and freedom: partnering with Grace Home Care for safe, reliable, transportation services.
+Our highly skilled Topeka caregivers are available in accordance with each senior’s preferred destinations and routines, whether that involves religious services each weekend, Tuesday afternoon hair appointments, weekly lunch dates with friends, or even an extended vacation.

 Our intent is not to take over, but to make available the support needed to empower the elderly to continue to direct the course of their own lives, and to enjoy living life how they choose.
-Email or call us at 785-286-2273 to request a free in-home assessment for more information about our transportation services and Topeka elderly care.
+Email or call us at 785-286-2273 to request a free in-home assessment for more information about our transportation services and our professional Topeka caregivers.
 See our full service area to find a community near you.